 Tuition and fees

 *All undergraduates pay a $1,000 annual student service fee.
 Day students residing on campus also must pay a $750 technology fee (commuters pay $400).
-Resident students must also pay a $250 Sodexo dining adjustment fee each semester.
+For the 2014/15 year, resident students must also pay a $250 Sodexo dining adjustment fee each semester.

 Other costs (estimated)